 In January 2018, Professor Hauser completed his position as Chairman of the Securities and Exchange Commission.

-Prof. Hauser’s tenure is characterized by activism, increased enforcement and opening criminal proceedings against senior executives.
+Prof. Hauser’s tenure is characterized by activism, increased enforcement, and the opening of criminal proceedings against senior executives.

 Hauser holds a bachelor’s degree in statistics and economics from the Hebrew University of Jerusalem (1980) and a master’s degree in finance from the Hebrew University (1982).
 He received his doctorate from Temple University in Philadelphia in 1986.
 In 2005, Hauser was appointed full professor at Ben-Gurion University of the Negev.

 In addition to his work at the Securities and Exchange Commission, Hauser has developed an academic career as a lecturer and researcher in the fields of business administration and the capital market.
 From 2001 to 1987, he served as a visiting professor at the Hebrew University’s School of Management.
 In addition, from 1995 to 1990, he served as a lecturer at Bar-Ilan University’s School of Management.
-Since 1995 he is a member of the Faculty of Management at Ben Gurion University of the Negev: first as a senior lecturer, then as an associate professor and from 2005 as a full professor.
+Since 1995 he has been a member of the Faculty of Management at Ben Gurion University of the Negev: first, as a senior lecturer, then as an associate professor, and from 2005 as a full professor.
 In 2006 he was awarded the Ben-Gurion University Outstanding Scientist Award.
-Hauser has published dozens of research papers on the Israeli capital market, published in journals such as: Journal of Finance, Journal of Financial Economics, Review of Financial Studies Journal of Business and more.
+In addition, Hauser has published dozens of research papers on the Israeli capital market, published in journals such as the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Business, and more.

-After leaving the Securities and Exchange Commission, Hauser founded and headed a capital market consulting firm, as well as chaired a hundred-year-old genius for market making, chaired a venture capital firm and a director at Maalot – a publicly traded bond rating company
+After leaving the Securities and Exchange Commission, Hauser founded and headed a capital market consulting firm, chaired a hundred-year-old genius for market making, chaired a venture capital firm, and was a director at Maalot – a publicly traded bond rating company.

-Hauser was appointed the Dean of the Faculty of Business at the Ono Academic College, while continuing his tenure as full professor in the Faculty of Management at Ben-Gurion University.
-He served as a member of the Council for Higher Education from 2017-2012.
+Hauser was appointed the Dean of the Faculty of Business at the Ono Academic College while continuing his tenure as a full professor in the Faculty of Management at Ben-Gurion University.
+Additionally, Hauser served as a member of the Council for Higher Education from 2017-2012.